Make heart-shaped 8-Bit Valentine Cookies for Valentine’s Day and decorate them with the names of your favorite video game characters!

 8-Bit Valentine CookiesPrint Recipe

 - 3 Tbsp. meringue powder

 - 6 Tbsp. water

 - 1 bottle black food coloring

-Combine meringue powder, water, and powdered sugar in stand mixer fitted with whisk attachment for about 7 minutes until soft peaks have formed.
+- Place meringue powder, water, and powdered sugar in stand mixer fitted with whisk attachment.
+Mix for 7 minutes until soft peaks form.

-Separate royal icing into three bowls.
-Cover one bowl of undyed royal icing with plastic wrap.
-Set aside.
+- Separate royal icing into three bowls.
+Do not dye one bowl of icing.
+Cover and set it aside.

-Fit icing bags with couplers and #1 or #2 round tip.
-Fill bags with icing and use bag ties to close.
-Place tip covers on each bag.
+- Fit piping bags with couplers and a round #1 or #2 tip.
+Fill with royal icing and close with bag ties.

-Fill inside of outline with red royal icing.
+- Fill inside of cookie with red royal icing.
 Let dry.

 - Pipe character name on cookie with white icing.
 Let dry.